Caloocan: Demographics

 As of 2024, the city has a population of 1,712,945 people, which makes it the fourth largest city in the Philippines in terms of population.
 Under the same census year, Caloocan South (Barangays 1 to 164) was recorded as having a population of 602,818, and Caloocan North (Barangays 165 to 188) was recorded with a population of 1,110,127.
 If the two districts were treated as separate cities, they still would have been among the largest in the country as of the 2024 census year, ranking 5th and 17th respectively in terms of population.

 The population density of Caloocan (sigfig 1661584/55.8) surpasses that of the National Capital Region as a whole.

 The 1st district of Caloocan was once the country's most populous legislative district, with 1.19 million persons as of 2015, prior to the creation of the 3rd district that was excised from it.

+Language

 Most residents speak Filipino (Tagalog) and English, with considerable numbers speaking other languages and dialects of the Philippines.

+Religion

 Like many other places in the country, Caloocan is predominantly Roman Catholic.
 It is home to the seat of the Roman Catholic Diocese of Kalookan in its southern part, while its northern part is under the Roman Catholic Diocese of Novaliches.
 There is also a significant presence of Iglesia ni Cristo and other Protestant churches in the city.